ttlion/sdtDBN/README.md

 - There must be at least four values per line, separated by ",":
   - The first value should be the timestep of the child node being considered;
   - The second value should be the name of the attribute of the child node being considered;
-  - The remaining values should be given in pairs, where:
+  - The remaining values should be given as pairs, where:
     - The first element of each pair should be the name of the attribute that either must be or cannot be parent of the node specified by the first two values of the line.
     - The second element of each pair should define "how many timesteps is the parent behind the child".
 Rigorously: the distance between the child node timestep (first value of the line) and the timestep of the parent to which the restriction applies.